dirtbit/maloney_streamfetcher/README.md

 [Maloney Streamfetcher](https://github.com/dirtbit/maloney_streamfetcher)
 ================================

+This script is based on tschinz' maloney fetcher: https://github.com/tschinz/maloney_streamfetcher.
+All credits to him!!!
+Just made it work again, and made it working for Python 2.7

-This Python script let your download the latest Philip Maloney Episodes from the [SRF Website](http://www.srf.ch/sendungen/maloney).
+This Python script lets you download the latest Philip Maloney Episodes from the [SRF Website](http://www.srf.ch/sendungen/maloney).

-This script is based on tschinz' maloney fetcher: https://github.com/tschinz/maloney_streamfetcher .
-Just made it work again, and for Python 2.7

 Requirements
 ---